Israeli strikes on Gaza kill 10, including senior militant

 Islamic Jihad said Taiseer al-Jabari, its commander for northern Gaza, was among those killed.
 He had succeeded another militant killed in an airstrike in 2019.
 Hundreds marched in a funeral procession for him and others who were killed, with many of the mourners waving Palestinian flags and Islamic Jihad banners as they called for revenge.

-Israel's Kan broadcaster later showed footage of at least two rockets being intercepted as air raid sirens sounded.
+Israeli media showed the skies above southern and central Israel lighting up with rockets and interceptors from Israel's Iron Dome missile defense system.
 An explosion was heard in Tel Aviv.
-There was no immediate word on any casualties on the Israeli side.
+It wasn't immediately clear how many rockets were launched and there was no immediate word on any casualties on the Israeli side.

+Israel continued to strike other targets Friday, including weapons production facilities and Islamic Jihad positions.

 An Israeli military spokesman said it launched the strikes in response to an “imminent threat” from two militant squads armed with anti-tank missiles.
 The spokesman, who briefed reporters on condition of anonymity, said al-Jabari was deliberately targeted and had been responsible for “multiple attacks” on Israel.